-The term co-op means a co-operative, and it relates to autonomous associations of individuals who unite voluntarily to meet common cultural, social, and economic needs.
+The term co-op means a co-operative.
+It relates to autonomous associations of individuals who voluntarily meet common cultural, social, and economic needs.
 A co-op is a jointly owned and democratic institution designed to meet the needs of the many rather than the few.

-In cannabis parlance, a co-op describes a group of medical or recreational marijuana users who join together in a single place to ensure legal access to high-quality weed.
+In cannabis parlance, a co-op describes a group of medical or recreational marijuana users.
+They join together in a single place to ensure legal access to high-quality cannabis.
 These groups are also known as ‘marijuana collectives.’
-Typically, a co-op is comprised of medical marijuana users and their caregivers, but with more states legalizing weed for recreational use, there are now more cooperatives than ever before.
+Typically, a co-op includes medical marijuana users and their caregivers.
+However, with more states legalizing weed for recreational use, there are now more co-operatives than ever before.

 Of course, you can’t just start a co-op overnight.
 You need to file papers within your state to begin the process of cultivating cannabis.
-As laws continue to evolve in different states, it is wise to check out your home state’s rules on co-op formation.
+As laws continue to evolve in different states, it is wise to check out your home state’s co-op formation rules.
 Typically, a collective member is not allowed to grow or sell weed to non-members.
 You may also need to pay monthly or annual dues.

 An increasingly common phenomenon involves running a licensed marijuana dispensary as a co-op.
-These stores will not sell to non-members, but if you are part of the collective, you can buy weed at a much lower price than you would in a ‘traditional’ dispensary.
+These stores will not sell to non-members.
+However, if you are part of the collective, you can buy cannabis at a much lower price than you would in a ‘traditional’ dispensary.

 Washington State Marijuana Co-Op Regulations

 All members must be in the state’s medical marijuana authorization database and have an MMJ card.
-In total, the amount of weed plants authorized for members is set at a maximum limit of 60.
-There is a clear advantage here because MMJ cardholders in Washington are only allowed to grow a maximum of six plants when they have registered.
+In total, the maximum amount of cannabis plants that members can grow is 60.
+In contrast, MMJ cardholders in Washington are only allowed to grow a maximum of six plants when they have registered.

 Co-ops in Washington must register with the State Liquor and Cannabis Board (WSLCB).
 In addition to the above restrictions, co-op members may only:

-A co-op must be located at a member’s home, is limited to a single co-op per tax parcel, and the weed needs to be surrounded by an eight-foot fence if outdoors, where it can’t be easily smelled or seen by a member of the public.
+A co-op also must be located at a member’s home and limited to a single co-op per tax parcel.
+In addition, members must surround the crop with an eight-foot fence if outdoors, where it can’t be easily smelled or seen by a member of the public.
 Finally, co-ops in Washington state cannot be located:

-- Within the smaller of the area restricted by ordinances, or where forbidden by county, town, or city zoning laws, or within 1,000 feet of recreation or daycare centers, playgrounds, or any other facility restricted to individuals aged 21+.
+- Within the smaller of the area restricted by ordinances, or where forbidden by county, town, or city zoning laws

 Colorado & California Cracking Down on Co-Ops

-Not every state welcome collectives.
+Not every state welcomes collectives.
 In Colorado, marijuana is legal recreationally, but the state decided to crack down on co-operatives.
 Up until 2017, it was legal for medical marijuana patients to grow up to 99 plants in their home!
-The law at the time also enabled recreational users to group their maximum limit of six plants into large co-ops.
-As a result, there were entire greenhouses of weed that were not tracked or taxed.
+The law also enabled recreational users to group their maximum limit of six plants into large co-ops.
+As a result, there were entire greenhouses of untracked and untaxed cannabis.

-There were no state estimates on how many recreational co-ops there were in Colorado which led to a thriving black market.
-More pertinently perhaps, it was possible to avoid weed taxes that reached 30% at the time.
+There were no state estimates on how many recreational co-ops there were in Colorado, which led to a thriving black market.
+More pertinently, perhaps, it was possible to avoid cannabis taxes that reached 30% at the time.
 HB 1220 was signed into law in June 2017.

 Over in the Golden State, it is a similar situation.
-In January 2018, the Bureau of Cannabis Control (BCC) announced that as of January 9, 2019, the section of the Health and Safety Code pertaining to co-ops would no longer be in effect.
-The BBC notice ended collective models of marijuana growing, manufacturing, and distribution in the state of California.
+In January 2018, the Bureau of Cannabis Control (BCC) announced that as of January 9, 2019, the Health and Safety Code section about co-ops would no longer be in effect.
+The BCC notice ended collective models of marijuana growing, manufacturing, and distribution in California.

-Being forced to join a regulated system is unquestionably bad news for a large number of operators within the state.
+Being forced to join a regulated system is unquestionably bad news for many operators within the state.
 At the time of writing, all marijuana businesses operating under the collective model must apply for, and receive, a state license under MAUCRSA.
 Those who operate commercially without a license are open to prosecution.

 Final Thoughts on Marijuana Co-Ops

-Depending on where you live, if you are part of a co-op, you could be breaking the law.
-For years, marijuana collectives have been convenient outlets for medical marijuana patients to grow more marijuana plants, and gain greater access to the cannabis they need to treat their medical conditions.
-A co-op is also a fantastic way to meet new and like-minded, people.
+Depending on where you live, you are possibly breaking the law if you are part of a co-op.
+For years, marijuana collectives were convenient outlets for medical marijuana patients to grow more marijuana plants.
+Such individuals enjoyed greater access to the cannabis they needed to help their medical conditions.
+A co-op is also a fantastic way to meet new and like-minded people.

-Alas, these unregulated co-ops have caused some serious legal and legislative headaches.
-In Colorado, for example, it was possible to grow hundreds of pounds of weed without the knowledge of the state which meant avoiding taxes, and possibly illegally selling the surplus.
-If you are a member or are seeking to become a member, of a co-op, we urge you to check your state’s laws to ensure you are not breaking any laws.
+Alas, these unregulated co-ops caused some serious legal and legislative headaches.
+In Colorado, for example, it was possible to grow hundreds of pounds of marijuana without the knowledge of the state.
+This practice meant avoiding taxes and possibly illegally selling the surplus.
+If you are a member or are seeking to become a member of a co-op, we urge you to check your state’s laws to ensure you are not breaking any rules.